Byggvir/ta_speedtest/README.md

 For more ways to install speedtest-cli see https://github.com/sivel/speedtest-cli/blob/master/README.rst.
 Be advised I have not tested them.

+The installation script will do this for you.

 #Installation

 You may use install.sh on your own risk.
-It currently overrides an existing installation and deletes the database *speedtest* and the data.
+It currently overrides an existing installation and deletes the database *speedtest*, the data and the three requires users.

+The script creates passwords for three database users and updates the files.

-You should change the passwords in the following files before installing:
+You could change the passwords (P@ssW0rd{1,2,3}) in the following files if you install the files manually:

 * usr/local/speedreport
+* usr/local/pingreport
 * sql/speedreport.sql
 * html/speeddb.inc